 #3.
 Is Venice safe for a weekend trip?

-On the whole, being in Italy, Venice is a very safe city, and you can feel comfortable walking home at night.
+Italy is pretty safe and a tourist town like Venice can feel especially so.
 However, no city is without its hazards, and Venice is no exception.

 Pickpockets have been known to operate in Venice, generally targetting busy tourist areas and occasionally the water buses.
 It’s best to keep your belongings close when in crowded spaces, and be mindful of your surroundings.